All from one reading this week, and all one topic - the veil and the law. There are some fun ways to connect this with the transfiguration of Jesus.

 Verse 15 by itself and verses 15-17 also come up in Apology of the Augsburg Confession, Article 4: Justification (AP 4.133) all noting the same argument as above, that only the faith of Jesus can show us our sin and our inability to fulfill the law--and how this is good news!

 Verse 18 is also cited in Apology of the Augsburg Confession, in Article 27: Monastic Vows (AP 27.27).
-The verse here is quoted to note the flaw in expecting adiaphora to bring us to perfection, a kind of morphological fundamentalism.
+The verse here is quoted to note the flaw in expecting matters not relating to salvation to bring us to perfection, a kind of morphological fundamentalism.
 "It is terrible to read and hear such Pharisaical and even Mohammedan expressions in the church, placing the perfection of the gospel and of the kingdom of Christ (which is eternal life) in these silly outward observances of vestments and similar trifles" (AP 27.27).

 I feel that we need to keep coming back to this argument, and the church gathered in worship is the place to do it.
 So many voices try to convince us that we can do anything if we just do the right steps.
 The power of Jesus' faith shows us both the need for the law (order society and drive us to Jesus) and power of the gospel--that we cannot fulfill the law, which is why God came to us.